 How to Fix It

-Closing the loop in your digital marketing reporting is a necessity.
-Marketing relies so heavily on sales to close deals, that without the power of marketing and sales reporting working together, it is extremely difficult to calculate the ROI.
+Marketing relies heavily on sales to close deals.
+Without the power of marketing and sales reporting working together, it is extremely difficult to calculate ROI.

-It is also important to not only close the loop, but calculate the right metrics.
+It is important to not only close the loop, but calculate the right metrics.
 Know what matters for your strategy and your audience.
 This will come in handy when you’re attempting to get the buy-in you need to implement new strategies or secure more funds.

 Addressing these common marketing problems can have a positive impact on your overall business.
 With a focus on strategy and results, your team will become more efficient and effective.